Competing on the Rate of Learning

 Competitors sometimes take different approaches to pursue blockchain innovation.
 Within the retail and ecommerce industry, Alibaba is filing blockchain patent applications on such back-office functions as data processing and storage, business service processing, and security, while Walmart is focusing on front-end systems that facilitate shopping, payments, and delivery.
 In financial services, Bank of America is playing more at the application level, seeking protection for innovations related to the storage and protection of cryptocurrencies, while TD Bank’s patent portfolio covers core blockchain and distributed-ledger technologies.

 Similar to patenting activity, hiring data can indicate a company’s confidence in the growth and potential of blockchain.
-The number of job openings mentioning blockchain posted by the top 100 companies on Indeed reached 2,700 in June 2019—more than double the number posted by those same companies in May 2018.2 Notes: 2 This analysis was conducted on Indeed, a global job search site that both aggregates and allows direct posts.
+The number of job openings mentioning blockchain posted by the top 100 companies on Indeed reached 2,700 in June 2019—more than double the number posted by those same companies in May 2018.

 The consulting industry leads the list, followed by technology, cryptocurrency, finance, and retail.
 Cryptocurrency and finance are the fastest-growing industries.
 (See Exhibit 3.)